drshahizan/learn-django/materials/assignment/submission/Regex/Documentation.md

   <img width="960" alt="image" src="https://user-images.githubusercontent.com/120556342/236979689-b3b6e767-5d29-4916-b384-94be1e183b09.png">

-2. Add Products in Cart
+2. Add Products to the Cart

 To make a purchase, the customer can add the desired item to their cart.
 If they need to make any changes, they have the option to remove or update the items in the cart.
-  - Create
+  - Add products to cart

   <img width="947" alt="image" src="https://user-images.githubusercontent.com/120556342/236979824-840bf3ed-c8aa-4032-a119-ef900ca23e27.png">

-  - Read/Update/Delete
+  - View/Update/Delete products in the cart

   <img width="960" alt="image" src="https://user-images.githubusercontent.com/120556342/236979869-279d4f59-9654-4689-b989-7df91a9414d9.png">

 3. Order

 To complete the order, customers need to provide their shipping and billing details.
-  - Create
+  - Add details

   <img width="960" alt="image" src="https://user-images.githubusercontent.com/120556342/236979957-134e72b6-6388-41b2-9423-a97235ecc709.png">

-  - Read
+  - View details

   <img width="960" alt="image" src="https://user-images.githubusercontent.com/120556342/236980163-cacf530a-70ed-472d-9a1f-fcdfdbc6443e.png">